andrew/ultimate-awesome/README.md

 - [awesome-ai-research-tools](https://github.com/0x11c11e/awesome-ai-research-tools) - A curated list of AI tools specifically designed to assist in research activities, including tools for literature reviews, citation management, data analysis, and more.
 This repository is intended for researchers, students, and professionals who want to leverage AI to enhance their research workflows.
 - [awesome-profiling](https://github.com/adriannovegil/awesome-profiling) - Awesome profiling page.
 - [awesome-incubators](https://github.com/ahmadnassri/awesome-incubators) - A curated list of startup incubators around the globe.
+- [awesome-nextui](https://github.com/avalynndev/awesome-nextui) - A curated list of awesome things related to nextUI.
 - [awesome-kassel](https://github.com/AwesomeCities/awesome-kassel) - Kassel is :100:% awesome! :beers:🍾🤘.
 - [awesome-open-source-space-data-apis](https://github.com/awesomelistsio/awesome-open-source-space-data-apis) - A curated list of open source APIs, tools, and resources for accessing and analyzing space-related data.
 - [awesome-osint](https://github.com/awesomelistsio/awesome-osint) - A curated list of high-quality open-source intelligence (OSINT) tools, resources, and techniques for investigations, journalism, cybersecurity, and more.
 - [awesome-seo](https://github.com/awesomelistsio/awesome-seo) - A curated list of awesome SEO resources and tips to help you improve your website's search engine optimization.
 - [Best-of-Github](https://github.com/bramazan/Best-of-Github) - A collection of awesome lists, tools, frameworks, libraries, software and resources.
-- [awesome-d3d11-learn](https://github.com/catboy-catfish/awesome-d3d11-learn) - A (work-in-progress) curated list of resources on learning how to use the graphics API Direct3D 11.
 - [awesome-gpt-store](https://github.com/chaozh/awesome-gpt-store) - A place to find all Custom Stores and OpenAI store for ChatGPT and related apps.
 - [Awesome-Causal-Discovery](https://github.com/CharonWangg/Awesome-Causal-Discovery) - An awesome list of Causality and Machine Learning related papers, books and other resources.
 - [elon-musk](https://github.com/cheat-sheets/elon-musk) - Curated resources on Elon Musk's innovations and leadership to inspire success.